shabginov/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM is an interface that represents a web page

 2. What is an event?
+    Events are reactions of an html document to different actions

 3. What is an event listener?
+    Event listeners are methods attached to an event handler to a specified element and waits to be fired

 4. Why would we convert a NodeList into an Array?
+    NodeList doesn't have all Array methods

 5. What is a component?
+    Components are functions that allow to DRY code
 ### Git Set up

 * [ ] Fork the project into your GitHub user account